 But he moved to cornerback this spring, and was happy to do so.

 “It hasn't been hard for him,” defensive coordinator Tom Bradley said.

 “He's just a natural athlete,” holdover corner D'Anton Lynn said.
 “I think defense might be where he's meant to be.”

 Powell's teammates did not hesitate to remind him of that when he saw a second-quarter interception of Matt McGloin's pass squirt through his hands, with nothing but green grass in front of him.

-A lot of the guys got on my case for dropping it.
+As Powell said, “My eyes got big, and it went right through my hands. … A lot of the guys got on my case for dropping it.
 But things like that happen.
-You've just got to shake it off and get ready for the next play.
+You've just got to shake it off and get ready for the next play.”

 Which is sort of how it is at corner.
 At no other position is the next play-next play-next play mantra more useful, given all the bad stuff that seems to happen to those manning the position.

 “You're out there on an island,” Powell said.

 And it's best to pack the SPF 50, because everyone gets burned there.
 Everyone.